diegopso/docker-veins/README.md

 $ /entrypoint.sh omnet
 ```

+### Import Omnet++ Samples

+The samples are copied to `/root/omnet-samples`, if you want to import it look for this directory.

 ### Import and Build Veins Project

 Import the project into your OMNeT++ IDE workspace by clicking `File > Import > General: Existing Projects into Workspace` and selecting the directory `/root/veins-veins-5.0`.